Launch of the new 2025/2026 membership campaign

 History or Legend

-One day during a hunt, Gaston Fébus, Count of Foix, injured a wild boar which fled and was discovered by hunters, a few months later, having fallen into a salt water spring in Salies de Béarn.
-The animal was in perfect condition!
-This is how salting was born in the Adour Basin…
+Legend has it that an extraordinary chain of events led to the creation of Bayonne Ham.
+One day, during a hunt, Gaston Fébus, Count of Foix, wounded a wild boar, which escaped and was discovered by hunters a few months later, having fallen into a saltwater spring in Salies-de-Béarn.
+The animal was perfectly preserved!

 The Bizi Ona office in blue and white in Donostia